AGS Blog Header

 The Story: Speed and Cost Metrics Can Track Performance, But May Not Solve Problems

-A company can become very efficient at filling roles quickly and cheaply while suffering from high turnover or poor performance.
+A company can become more efficient at filling roles quickly and cheaply while suffering from high turnover or poor performance.
 Nevertheless, time-to-fill and cost-of-hire remain relevant as measures of performance.
 Today, smart companies struggle to put those measures in context and interpret their meaning to gain significant improvement.

 What’s Different: Companies Can Look into More Detailed Metrics to Drive Improvements

 When roles remain unfilled or quality of talent falls short, replace the finger-pointing of the past with detailed data and clear answers for improvement.
 By accurately executing and tracking all aspects of the process in a digital environment, organizations can see exactly where they are succeeding and where they are falling short.
 For example, is fulfillment consistently late because the quality of candidates is low, or does the job description fail to align with the real supply of available talent?
-Or, are hiring managers taking a long time to make decisions?
+Are hiring managers taking a long time to make decisions?
 Knowing the answers can make changing course manageable for everyone involved.

 Takeaway: Don’t Rely on Hunches and Opinions to Fix Gaps